← Back to research

 OpenCode

-OpenCode is an open-source AI coding agent with 101K GitHub stars, supporting 75+ LLM providers across terminal, desktop app, and IDE extensions.
+OpenCode is the most-starred open-source AI coding agent (172K+ GitHub stars), built by Anomaly, supporting 75+ LLM providers across terminal, desktop app, and IDE extensions, with Go/Zen paid model plans.

 Key takeaways

-• 101K GitHub stars makes it the most popular open-source coding agent by far
+• 172K+ GitHub stars (as of June 2026) makes it the most popular open-source coding agent by far, now under the anomalyco org

-• Model-agnostic: works with Claude, GPT, Gemini, local models, and 75+ providers
+• Model-agnostic: works with Claude, GPT, Gemini, local models, and 75+ providers, including ChatGPT Plus/Pro login via Codex OAuth

 FAQ